emnify/product-docs/docs/events/event-types.md

 :::caution
 Once this happens, the SMS quota status updates from **Active** to **Exhausted**, and the device won't be able to consume from the SMS service.
-Established connections for that device will disconnect within seconds, and new connection requests will be denied until a new SMS quota is assigned or SMS quota management is disabled on the service profile.
+Established connections for that device will disconnect within seconds, and new connection requests will be denied until a new SMS quota is assigned or SMS quota management is disabled in the service profile.
 :::

 ### SMS quota enabled

-SMS quota management is enabled on a service profile.
+SMS quota management is enabled in a service profile.

 :::caution
 All devices using this service profile need to have an active SMS quota assigned to use the SMS service.
 Devices without active SMS quotas will disconnect within seconds.
-New connection requests will be denied until a new SMS quota is assigned or SMS quota management is disabled on the service profile.
+New connection requests will be denied until a new SMS quota is assigned or SMS quota management is disabled in the service profile.
 :::

 ### SMS quota disabled

-SMS quota management is disabled on a service profile.
+SMS quota management is disabled in a service profile.

 :::caution
 There will no longer be SMS service restrictions for devices using this service profile.